SimCY9099/bellabeat-project/README.md

 # bellabeat-project

-Data Cleaning and Visualization Project
+Data Cleaning and Visualization Project:
 This repository contains the code and documentation for my Data Cleaning and Visualization Project, focusing on Bellabeat, a prominent smart device company.
 The project aims to leverage SQL and Tableau to analyze and visualize data, providing valuable insights and recommendations.

-Project Overview
+Project Overview:
 Bellabeat is dedicated to empowering women with data-driven insights and offers wellness-oriented wearable devices.
 In this project, I utilized SQL and Tableau to clean, analyze, and visualize Bellabeat's data, with the goal of uncovering meaningful insights and providing actionable recommendations.

-Project Contents
+Project Contents:
 Bellabeat Dashboard.png: This file is a image of the Bellabeat dashboard created using Tableau.
                          It showcases the interactive visualizations and insights derived from the data analysis.